ghc-proposals/ghc-proposals/proposals/0000-structured-imports.rst

     Note that in interests of brevity, we only illustrated import subsetting (with ``(adds..)`` and  ``hiding (subs..)``) for the unqualified/unaliased case -- while it unambiguously extends to the rest of the cases.

 Note: Semantics of the ``qualified`` keyword
-    It's worth underscoring the effect of the ``qualified`` keyword in the non-extended language -- it is strictly negative, as it suppresses population of the top level of the local namespace.
+    It's worth underscoring the effect of the ``qualified`` keyword in the non-extended language -- it is strictly negative, as it suppresses unqualified population of the top level of the local namespace.
 Quoting *Section 5.3.2 of Haskell2010*:

       If the import declaration used the *qualified* keyword, only the qualified name of the entity is brought into scope.
 If the *qualified* keyword is omitted, then both the qualified and unqualified name of the entity are brought into scope.